AgentMC/Sao18/Translate/En/PR-III-01.md

 Subsequent observations show that the cosmic animal keeps a constant speed and orbit around the two planets and as a measure of hardship all the machine dragons can avoid contact.
 It was decided to be permitted the interstellar navigation.

-Of course, Suteica and Lauranei have taken off the Cardinal star, picking the date and time that the space beast is flying far behind the Admina stars.
+Of course, Suteica and Lauranei have taken off the Cardina star, picking the date and time that the space beast is flying far behind the Admina stars.

 — Nevertheless.